Tidal response beyond vacuum General Relativity with a canonical definition: Applications

-To obtain observational constraints for theories beyond vacuum GR with tidal responses, we exploit the theory-agnostic constraints for binary-averaged quantities of TLNs and TDNs with compact binary merger events by Refs.~\cite{Narikawa:2021pak,Chia:2024bwc}.
+To see the above, we exploit the theory-agnostic constraints for binary-averaged quantities of TLNs and TDNs with compact binary merger events by Refs.~\cite{Narikawa:2021pak,Chia:2024bwc}.
 The binary tidal deformability for two bodies of mass $M_1$ and $M_2$~($M_1\ge M_2$) is defined by~\cite{Flanagan:2007ix,Hinderer:2007mb}

 where $\Lambda_i$ is the tidal deformability parameter of the body of $M_i$, defined by $\Lambda_i := (2/3)(r_i/M_i)^5\kappa_{i,2}^+$ with the radius~$r_i$ and the electric-type quadrupolar TLN~$\kappa_{i,2}^+$.